Appearance

 Arguments:

-: a string of JavaScript to evaluate*args {Object}
+script {String}: a string of JavaScript to evaluate*args {Object}: parameters for the JavaScript function

 Returns:

-result of the callback functionExample:
+Objectresult of the callback functionExample:

 def delayed_value(delay: 0.1) # Since we are passing only one argument (delay), the second argument will # be the callback that will capture the value. evaluate_async_script(<<~JS, delay) const delay = arguments[0] const callback = arguments[1] setTimeout(() => callback(this.value), delay) JS end